An explanation of Mondrian's oeuvre by Michael Sciam

 Recap

-A multiplicity of small squares (Diagram A) generate linear symmetries (Diagram B) which in turn give birth to various planes (Diagram C and D) that finally become one single plane which expresses a synthesis of the whole composition (Diagram E) and then reopens to a multiplicity of small squares (Diagram F):
+From a multiplicity of small squares (Diagram A) come symmetrical sequences (Diagram B) which in turn give birth to various planes (Diagram C and D) that finally become one single plane which expresses a synthesis of the whole composition (Diagram E) and then reopens to a multiplicity of small squares (Diagram F):

 Space undergoes gradual transformation from the condition of lines, an infinite and absolute space (either horizontal or vertical), to the condition of planes (a finite and relative space).